 Breadth Requirement: 2 c.u.

-NELC 0001 (Ancient Middle Eastern History & Civilization) and NELC 0002 (Introduction to the Middle East) fulfill the major's breadth requirement.
+NELC 0001 (Introduction to the Ancient Near East) and NELC 0002 (Introduction to the Middle East) fulfill the major's breadth requirement.
 This requirement provides majors with an overall understanding of Near Eastern cultures which span more than four millennia, so that they are familiar with other Near East traditions in addition to the one in which they concentrate.

 Electives: 6 c.u.

-Students may count up to four courses from outside the Department (i.e., not cross-listed in NELC) toward the major electives; and up to seven courses, with the special approval of the student's Advisor.
-In no case may a student count more than half of the total major requirements in non-NELC courses.
+Students may count up to four courses from outside the Department (i.e., not cross-listed in NELC) toward the major electives.

 Concentration Paper Requirement:

-Within his or her chosen concentration, every student must write a substantial term paper in conjunction with an appropriate "upper-level" course.
+In order to develop experience in researching and writing substantial analytical essays, every student must write a substantial research paper in conjunction with an appropriate advanced level NELC course (NELC 4000 to NELC 4999) to be chosen in consultation with their major Advisor.
 In all cases, these courses must be pre-designated by the student, and the paper topic must be pre-approved by the professor teaching the course.
 A Concentration Paper Requirement Form (available for download here), with the professor's pre-approval, must be filed with the student's record prior to the writing of the paper.
 Upon completion and acceptance of the concentration paper, the professor must sign the form again and return it to the Department office.
-Should there be a term in which no appropriate "upper-level" course is offered in the student's concentration, the Advisor may approve a reading and research course (NELC 4999) with an appropriate instructor.
-All concentration papers must receive a grade of A or A- in order to fulfill the requirement.
+Should there be a term in which no appropriate advanced level NELC course is offered, the Advisor may approve a reading and research course (NELC 4999) with an appropriate instructor.
+All concentration papers should be a minimum of 15 pages, double-spaced, in 12-point font, excluding the bibliography.
+They must receive a grade of A or A- in order to fulfill the requirement.

 Double-majors who have placed out of elementary language courses may apply to have the major requirement reduced to 12 c.u.
 For further information, consult the Concentration Advisor.